nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 };
 ```

-There are a couple of things to note in the above example on how message types are defined in the Asset Tracker Template:
+The following are a few key points from the above example regarding how message types are defined in the Asset Tracker Template:

 - The message type is an enumerator that is specific to the Network module.
-The message type is typically used in a switch-case statement in the subscriber to determine what action to take and what, if any, other fields in the message to use.
+The message type is typically used within a switch-case statement by the subscriber to determine what action to take and what, if any, additional fields in the message to use.

 - When there are multiple message types in a message, it is a good practice to use a union to save memory.
 This is because the message will be allocated on the stack when it is sent, and it is good to keep the message size as small as possible.
-We have chosen to use anonymous unions in the Asset Tracker Template to avoid having to write the union name when accessing the union members.
+In the Asset Tracker Template, anonymous unions are used to avoid the need to specify the union name when accessing its members.

 ### Observers